Best New Wine List – Tony Hitchin Award

 Whether on tap or available by the glass, every good restaurant will carry a good range of local beers as well as a clever selection of imported beers.

-Best Listing of a Region’s Wine
+Best Listing of a Single Region’s Wine

 There is interest, like never before, in regionality.
 Much work has been done over the past decade to define and market the distinctive wine styles from particular wine regions, both Australian and international.
 Here the judges are looking for wine lists, or sections of wine lists, that provide a comprehensive insight into a wine region.
 The classiest regional lists will focus predominantly on the varieties that the region does best and will offer some of the finest vintages.